 Principal discounting, interchange, recoveries

 Thank you for reading CFI’s article on Credit Card Asset-Based Securities.
-To keep learning and advancing your career, we recommend these resources:
+To keep learning and advancing your career, we recommend the resources below: